jyomin26/autobots-vs-decepticons/README.md

   a) With courage less than or equal to 4 and strength less than equal to 3 will loose
   b) Skill greater then or equal to 3 will win
   c) If overall rating is heigher then the opponent will win
-  d) If tie then both will not be destroyed
+  d) If tie then both will be destroyed
   e) The transformer who do not have a opponent to fight will be skipped 3.Any transformer with name Optimus Prime or Predaking wins his fight automatically regardless of any other criteria